Deep-Symmetry/beat-link-trigger/README.md

 ## Startup Issues

-If double-clicking doesn&rsquo;t open up the application, make sure you have a recent [Java SE runtime environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed, and try running it from the command line:
+If you downloaded the `.jar` version and double-clicking doesn&rsquo;t open up the application, make sure you have a recent [Java SE runtime environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed, and try running it from the command line: